emuise/code-structProdSem/scripts/manuscript/manuscript.md

 ### Dynamic Habitat Indices

-We use an established set of indices of annual productivity shown to be related to global biodvierstiy trends: the Dynamic Habitat Indices [@radeloff2019].
+We use an established set of indices of annual productivity shown to be related to global biodiversity trends: the Dynamic Habitat Indices [@radeloff2019].
 The DHIs are a set of satellite remote sensing derived productivity variables that summarize the cumulative amount of available energy, the minimum available energy, and the variation in available energy throughout a given year [@berry2007; @radeloff2019].
-The DHIs have previously been produced at a global extent using MODIS imagery , and have been used to assess alpha [@radeloff2019] and beta[@andrew2012] diversity, species abundances [@razenkova2023], and construct novel ecoregionalizations [@coops2009]; @andrew2013\] .
+The DHIs have previously been produced at a global extent using MODIS imagery, and have previously been used to assess alpha [@radeloff2019] and beta [@andrew2012] diversity, species abundances [@razenkova2023], and construct novel ecoregionalizations [@coops2009; @andrew2013] .
 Recent studies have began to examine how these indices can be constructed at a finer spatial resolution by using multi-annual Landsat imagery to generate a single synthetic year of monthly observations [@razenkova2022].

-The DHIs were calculated according to [@razenkova2022; Razenkova et al., In Press] for all of terrestrial British Columbia.
-In brief, Google Earth Engine [@gorelick2017] was used to obtain all valid Landsat pixels for a given study area, filtering out pixels containing shadows, slouds, and cloud shadows within each image [@zhu2012], then calculated the NDVI for each pixel in each image.
-They then calculated the median NDVI value for each month across the ten year time span (2011-2020) to generate a synthetic year of monthly data.
-The sum, minimum, and coefficient of variation across this synthetic year of NDVI values is then calculated.
+The DHIs were calculated according to [@razenkova2022, Razenkova et al., In Press] for all of terrestrial British Columbia.
+In brief, Google Earth Engine [@gorelick2017] was used to obtain all valid Landsat pixels for a given study area, filtering out pixels containing shadows, clouds, and cloud shadows within each image using the fmask algorithm [@zhu2012], then calculated the NDVI for each pixel in each image.
+They then calculated the median NDVI value for each month across a ten year time span (2011-2020) to generate a synthetic year of monthly data.
+The sum, minimum, and coefficient of variation across this synthetic year of NDVI values was then calculated.
 More detailed information can be found in Razenkova et al. (In Press).

-## Sampling
+# Sampling

-We conducted model-based sampling across the sixteen forest-dominated ecosystems found within British Columbia \[BC figure reference, I have not made this figure yet\].
-Samples were randomly selected within each BEC zone, in undisturbed pixels.
-Each sampled pixel had to have a forested land cover class (coniferous, deciduous, mixed-wood, or wetland-treed), and be surrounded by the same land cover class.
-The land cover mask was generated following [@hermosilla2022] using a best-available-pixel composite, and an inverse-distance weighted random forest approach across Canada.
-Additionally, each pixel had to have a coefficient of variation less than 0.5 in surrounding pixels in the two simplest forest structural attributes, canopy height and canopy cover.
-A maximum of 3000 samples were sampled in each BEC zone with a 1 km minimum sampling distance to reduce the effects of spatial autocorrelation.
-All variables were natural-log transformed and standardized.
+We implement two sampling schemes -- one for ecosystems, and one for forest types -- across the terrestrial ecosystems of British Columbia (@fig-study-map).
+For both sampling schemes, each individual sample was taken from a forested pixel which was surrounded by the same land cover class.
+The land cover class map was generated for the year 2015 following [@hermosilla2022] using a best-available-pixel composite, and an inverse-distance weighted random forest classification approach across Canada.
+Additionally, each pixel had to have a coefficient of variation less than 0.5 in surrounding pixels in the two simplest forest structure variables, canopy height and canopy cover.
+A minimum sampling distance of 1 km was implemented to reduce the effects of spatial autocorrelation, and samples that had been disturbed in the last 30 years were discarded by using a disturbance mask generated for the forested ecosystems of Canada by @hermosilla2016.

+The ecosystem sampling scheme was implemented by randomly sampling pixels matching the above criteria within each BEC zone of British Columbia, up to a maximum of 3000 pixels, regardless of forest class.
+The forest type sampling scheme was similar in that each BEC zone was sampled, however, it implemented stratified sampling on each forest class, up to a maximum of 500 pixels per BEC zone and forest class.

+Each sampling scheme was natural-log transformed and standardized to Z-scores.
 Variables containing zeros were natural-log plus one transformed.
 Sampling was conducted in R [@R-base] version 4.2.2 using the **sgsR** package [@R-sgsR].
-Focal analyses for the land cover classes and coefficient of variation were calculated in Python version 3.9.
+Focal analyses for the land cover classes and coefficient of variations of canopy height and cover were calculated in Python version 3.9.

 ## Analysis

 ### Redundancy Analysis and Variation Partitioning

-Redundancy analysis (RDA) and variation partitioning were used to relate the primary and modelled forest structure attributes to ecosystem function across a broad environment range.
+Redundancy analysis (RDA) and variation partitioning were used to relate the primary and modelled forest structure variables to ecosystem function across a broad environment range.
 Redundancy analysis functions similarly to a multiple linear regression, except it is capable of predicting multiple response variables.
 It accomplishes this by first